d4n3sh/thedaneshproject/content/posts/2007-07-25-paypal-phishing.md

 My Advice: Be very cautious when working on your financial sites.
 If you havethe slightest hint of suspicious activity, abort what you are doing and get in touch wiht service provider.

 Remember, almost all financial and secure service providers never send out emails to their clients to verify user credential.
-If you do receive one then chances are it&#8217;s a phishing attempt.
+If you do receive one then chances are it's a phishing attempt.

  [1]: /wp-content/uploads/2007/07/paypal1.thumbnail.png
  [2]: /wp-content/uploads/2007/07/paypal1.png "paypal1.png"